yeasy/easyOVS/README.md

 such as list their ports, dump their flows and add/del some flows in a smart style with color!

-If using in OpenStack environment, easyOVS will associate the ports with the vm MAC/IP and VLAN Tag information, and the iptables rules for vm.
+If using in OpenStack environment (Currently tested from the Havana to Juno release), easyOVS will associate the ports with the vm MAC/IP and VLAN Tag information, and the iptables rules for vm.

 #Installation and Usage
 Download the latest version and install.